JJ/AISstreamer/README.md

 This will use the default callback, which simply prints the message in JSON format, every time it finds the ship.
 Please read the documentation if you want to change the tracked zone, as well as have a different callback called when the ship is found.
-Please check out the [reference](https://jj.github.io/AISstreamer/global.html#AIStrack) for a more extensive explanation.
+Please check out the [reference](https://jj.github.io/AISstreamer/global.html#AIStrack) for a more extensive explanation, and the [`examples` directory](examples/) for a few scripts that use this.

 ## AISstream messages